neopass/neopass/README.md

 # neopass
 A password validation and generation tool kit

-"The only good password is a random password of sufficient entropy." - Unknown
+"The only good password is a random password of sufficient entropy." - _unknown_

 ## Under development